kevinho6/Xs-and-Os/README.md

 ## Closing Comments

 Overall, I'm satisfied with the results of this project.
 Along the way I definitely had difficulty deploying it due to the confusion of managing the two servers.
 My only wish for this project is that I had more time (as is the case for every project).
-If I did I would optimize the AI algorithm by making it more efficient and also provide the user the ability to change the design of the game.
+If I did I would optimize the AI algorithm by making it more efficient.
+I would also provide the user the ability to change the design of the game.
+Lastly, I would save the statistics data into a database instead of overwriting a file because Heroku does not allow for file changes.

 ## Resources